marl64/autoMP/README.md

 Special thanks to greysondn

-*This guide was written with accessibility in mind.
+*This guide is written with accessibility in mind.
 My hope is that anyone will be able to use autoMP, even if you, like myself, are unfamiliar with things like Python and related software.  ~G-Zone*

-This guide is written assuming you are using Windows 10.
+**These instructions assume you are using Windows 10.**

 ## What you need